RusherVace/.github/profile/README.md

 ## Hi there 👋

 # Who are we?
 We are RusherVace.NET!
-A Minecraft Bedrock Edition server that specialises in mini-games.
+A Minecraft Bedrock Edition server that specialises in minigames.

 # What do we do?
 The biggest task of the RusherVace.NET team is to support the players, to make their wishes come true and to offer them a fantastic gaming experience.